RecipesLearn

 2. Pat Dry the Surface of the Chicken

-whole chicken pat dried
+whole chicken after pat drying

 With chicken something that a lot of people struggle with is achieving: